 - Your rights were violated during your arrest or trial, requiring a dismissal

-In some cases, this will lead a judge to dismiss your charges.
+If the court supports the arguments, a judge will dismiss your charges.
 Note that there are two ways to dismiss charges in California.
 Some charges are dismissed “without prejudice.”
 The prosecution can refile charges if your case is dismissed without prejudice.

 In other cases, the court will dismiss your charges “with prejudice.”
 This means the court has decided not to hear your case again.
 The prosecution cannot charge you with the same crime in this situation.